SuperSport Schools News

 By Hannes Nienaber , in Cricket | Featured Cricket | News , at 2026-03-07 Tags: , ,

-Jeppe High School for Boys are the new champion of the Switch Schools SA20 competition.
+Jeppe High School for Boys is the new champion of the Switch Schools SA20 Volume Two competition.

-The team from Johannesburg defeated St Andrew’s School of Bloemfontein in the final at the Tuks Oval in Pretoria by six wickets.
-Last year, Diocesan College of Cape Town was crowned the inaugural champions of the competition.
+The team from Johannesburg defeated Bloemfontein’s St Andrew’s School by six wickets in the final at the Tuks Oval.
+Last year, Cape Town’s Diocesan College became the inaugural winners of the competition.

-The team from the City of Roses was the only undefeated side left in the tournament before the final.
-Jeppe suffered only one defeat against Selborne College of East London in their final pool match.
+Saints were the only undefeated side in the tournament before the final.
+Jeppe, meanwhile, had suffered only one defeat, going down to East London’s Selborne College in their final pool match.

-Jeppe’s Phemelo Sekopane (1/11) boasted the best bowling figures while three batters of Saints were run out.
+Jeppe’s Phemelo Sekopane (1/11) boasted the best bowling figures.

-Jeppe chased down the total in the 14th over with opening batter Vegas Scott (45*) continuing his excellent form with the willow.
-He was awarded the award as Switch Batter of the Tournament as he scored 163 runs at an average of 81.5 runs per innings.
+From the start of their run chase, Jeppe went hard at the Saints’ bowling.
+It took them until the 14th over to overhaul the Bloemfontein boys, with opening batsman, Vegas Scott, who was unbeaten on 45, continuing his excellent form with the willow.
+He received the Switch Batter of the Tournament Award after scoring 163 runs at an average of 81.5.

-He shared a 47-run partnership for the second wicket with Zize Mkhize (32), which laid the foundation for the victory.
-Mkhize’s performance in the final also helped him to bag the award as the Switch Player of the Tournament.
+He and Zizi Mkhize (32) shared a crucial 47-run partnership for the second wicket, which laid the foundation for the Black Caps‘ victory.
+Mkhize’s performance in the final also helped him to bag the Switch Player of the Tournament Award.

-He scored 49 runs at an average of 16.33 during the tournament, while also picking up seven wickets at an average of 10.43 runs per victim.
+He scored 49 runs at an average of 16.33 during the tournament, and also picked up seven wickets at an average of 10.43 runs per victim.

 Saints didn’t go home empty-handed as Erhard Barends was named the Switch Bowler of the Tournament.
-Barends picked up nine wickets during the tournament at an average of 8.1 runs per victim.
+Barends removed nine batsmen at only 8.1 runs per wicket.

 Summarised Scorecard: